IPS-Eye-White

 Jesus was even more explicit,

 And us?
-All I can say is we emphatically and repeatedly state that Scripture is the final arbitrator of all thing spiritual, but when Scripture clearly commands us not to have anything to do with heretics but to call them out at every opportunity, we have done just the opposite.
-We have put these men on pedestals trusting them to teach us how to pray and bring us closer to God.
+All I can say is we repeatedly and emphatically state that Scripture is the final arbitrator of all thing spiritual, but when Scripture clearly commands us not to have anything to do with heretics but to call them out at every opportunity, we do just the opposite.
+We put these men on pedestals trusting them to teach us how to pray and bring us closer to God.
 See Fraternizing With The Enemy

 We must be even more stupid and careless than they were.